 - In-depth reframing of issues historically associated with sustainable development and corporate social responsibility.

 - Taking into account the contributions of environmental, climate, and engineering sciences, especially for decision-making and organisational transformation.

 Targeted skills & Competencies:

-MSc students will acquire new technical and operational skills to initiate transition policies within organisations that wish to implement change by making proactive, rapid and effective ecological redirections.
+MSc – Master of Science students will acquire new technical and operational skills to initiate transition policies within organisations that wish to implement change by making proactive, rapid and effective ecological redirections.
 They will also be trained in the processes, methods and techniques that will enable them to design desirable futures within ecological, climatic, legal, social and political constraints.
 They will learn how to set up new forms of investigation to address unusual critical situations: accelerated changes in an ecosystem, collapse of a resource or living environment, situations of scarcity, humanitarian and social crisis, strategic crisis, forward-looking strategies, etc.